tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Why such a guide

-I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people some of these frustrations.

-It took me several hours to get a grip on it: learning the concepts and then figuring out a way how to actually use them in my project.
-(Let's not mention the initial wild-flailing-phase where I kept generating type scales without actually knowing what `font size` meant. tfw when I try to brute force my way into understanding because I'm in such a rush, I _don't have time to understand_.)

-Once I went through the resources, understood the concepts, got to know the Figma plugins and experimented with a few implementations -- once I did all that, it wasn't too hard.-- "Now that I'm here and I've built this rocket, it doesn't seem like rocket science!"

-I kind of yearned for a practical start-to-finish guide like this when I was getting into Utopia.
-If this saves someone a bit of time, even if it's just by bringing some helpful Utopia resources together on a single page, I would be pretty happy.
+I kind of yearned for a practical guide like this when I was getting into Utopia.

-/cut first sentence?
-I would love if this makes or helps someone use a design system in their project.
-I know it's a lofty goal, but for me it can help a lot if I see that someone else has done it already.
-Something in me can go from _very skeptical_ to _aaaah, so this is possible! let's do it, then_ just by seeing proof that it can be done.
-I'm all for hacking and experimentation, but being a pioneer can cost you some grey hairs, or more.
-Life on the bleeding edge can be stressful, I know from trying to use one alpha version too many.

-/do I?
-I wanna lower the barrier for getting into design systems.
-So if I and my two brain cells can do it, so can You.

-/just point to resource section?
-If You're asking yourself what the big deal is about designing with a system, the folks at Tailwind have written about it in their book 'Refactoring UI' (better read than the title, I promise).
-Also see the resource section for more introductions / one or two Utopia posts / posts on the creators' blogs
+I was delving through the resources in search of any scrap of practical advice.
+They're out there and this workflow is built around them.
+Now that I've hobbled through my first round, I want to pass on something of that experience.
+Even though this is a very rough roadmap at best, maybe it can at least show that it's possible without too much of a hassle.

-This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give basic how-to instructions.
-Because they're experienced designers and they know things kind of lose their purpose if they're simplified in this form.
-Utopia isn't a step-by-step method.
+This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give thist sort of basic how-to instructions.
+I looked them up, they're experienced designers.
+I can imagine once you're at that level (of messiness), you know things kind of lose their purpose if they're simplified in this form.
+Utopia doesn't seem to be a step-by-step method.
 It's a set of tools that can be used in a lot of different ways, maybe even in UIs outside of browsers.
 Designing is a messy business.
 Let's keep it that way 🫀

-So this text aims to fill this gap: let you see what one person did with Utopia after learning the basics.

 ## Outro and thanks